PyO3/pyo3/guide/src/module.md

 ## Organizing your module registration code

-For most projects, it's adequate to centralize all your FFI code into a single module and single `#[pymodule]` block.
+For most projects, it's adequate to centralize all your FFI code into a single Rust module.

-For larger projects, it can be helpful to split your Rust code into several Rust modules to keep your code readable.
-However, some of the macros like `wrap_pyfunction!` do not yet work when used on code defined in other modules.
+However, for larger projects, it can be helpful to split your Rust code into several Rust modules to keep your code readable.
+Unfortunately, though, some of the macros like `wrap_pyfunction!` [do not yet work](https://github.com/PyO3/pyo3/issues/1709) when used on code defined in other modules.
 One way to work around this is to pass references to the `PyModule` so that each module registers its own FFI code.
 For example: